sabi-31/My_Perfect_Arch-linux/README.md

 ---

 # 1. Introduction and Credits
 > This was supposed to be a personal reference document, but I ended up formatting it as a guide since I think it will be helpful to many people out there who want the same type of install.
-I will walk through all the steps from beginning to end to installing what I consider (subjectively) to be a perfect arch linux install.
+I will walk through all the steps from beginning to end to installing what is (subjectively) a perfect arch linux install.

 Key features:

-1. Btrfs install for system snapshot capabilities.
+1. BTRFS filesystem for system snapshot capabilities.
 2. Fully encrypted Root partition.
 3. Unified Kernel Images.
 4. Secure Boot Support with self signed keys.